lanl/miniRL/README.md

 - The id variable will be passed to exarl.make() to call the agent

-- The file `EXARL/exarl/workflows/workflow_vault/__init__.py` should include
+- The file `miniRL/exarl/workflows/workflow_vault/__init__.py` should include

 ```
 from exarl.workflows.workflow_vault.foo_workflow import FooWorkflow
 ```

-where EXARL/workflows/workflow_vault/foo_workflow.py is the file containing your workflow
+where miniRL/workflows/workflow_vault/foo_workflow.py is the file containing your workflow

 ## Base classes

-- Base classes are provided for agents, environments, workflows, and learner in the directory `EXARL/exarl/`
+- Base classes are provided for agents, environments, workflows, and learner in the directory `miniRL/exarl/`
 - Users can inherit from the correspoding agent, environment, and workflow base classes

 ## Debugging, Timing, and Profiling

-- Function decorators are provided for debugging, timing, and profiling EXARL.
+- Function decorators are provided for debugging, timing, and profiling miniRL.
 - Debugger captures the function signature and return values.
 - Timer prints execution time in seconds.
 - Either line_profiler or memory_profiler can be used for profiling the code.